hop-protocol/docs/smart-contracts/integration.md

 )
 ```

+Note: **Do not set `destinationAmountOutMin` and `destinationAmountOutMin` when sending to L1 because there is no AMM on L1, otherwise the calculated transferId will be invalid and the transfer will be unbondable.** These parameters should be set to `0` when sending to L1.

 ### L2 hTokens->L2 or L2 hTokens -> L1

 To send hTokens L2->L2 or hTokens L2->L1, call the `send` [method](https://github.com/hop-protocol/contracts/blob/8cefc3975115b6e3e706dd110670badad954a3bd/contracts/bridges/L2\_Bridge.sol#L117) on the L2 Bridge contract: